ilastik/ilastik.github.io/documentation/objects/objects.md

 The last parameter of this applet is the size filter, for which you can specify the minimum and maximum value.
 For both thresholding methods the end result is shown in the "Final output" layer.

-Now that we have obtained a segmentation, we are ready to procede to the "Object Feature Selection" applet.
+Now that we have obtained a segmentation, we are ready to proceed to the "Object Feature Selection" applet.

 ##From segmentation to objects - "Object Feature Selection" applet
 This applet finds the connected components (objects) in the provided binary segmentation image and computes user-defined features for each object.
 If you want to inspect the connected components, activate the "Objects (connected components) layer.
 If you select any object features, connected component analysis will be performed automatically.